ytaki0801/PureLISP.sh/README.md

 * More suitable error checks

+* More suitable S-expression input for REPL and lisp script execution

 ## License

 The codes in this repository are licensed under [CC0, Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)